 9. Can I guest post on your blog?

-If you are a legit researcher and have something interesting to say, drop me an email and we will see.
-If you want to advertise something, even a good something, no.
+If you are a legit researcher and have something interesting to say, drop me an email and we will see if it fits.

 10. Will you promote [x] on your blog?

 I do review books, films, etc, so if you want me to do that, I’m game.